idlefor/bookMyShow/README.md

 # Constraints:
-·         Assume max seats per row is 10 and max rows are 26.
+1. Assume max seats per row is 10 and max rows are 26.
 Example seat number A1,  H5 etc.
-The “Add” command for admin must ensure rows cannot be added beyond the upper limit of 26.
+2. The “Add” command for admin must ensure rows cannot be added beyond the upper limit of 26.
-·         After booking, User can cancel the seats within a time window of 2 minutes (configurable).
+3. After booking, User can cancel the seats within a time window of 2 minutes (configurable).
 Cancellation after that is not allowed.
-·         Only one booking per phone# is allowed per show.
+4. Only one booking per phone# is allowed per show.

 # Requirements
 1. Implement the solution as Java standalone application (Java 8+).
 Can be Springboot as well.
 The data shall be in-memory.
 2. Write appropriate Unit Tests.
 3. Implement the above use case considering object oriented principles and development best practices.
 The implementation should be a tested working executable.

-# Improvements to be made outside the assignment scope
+# Improvements to be made
-1. To add scheduler job to scan all the record in the database for show_seat so that those booking status BOOKING_RESERVED after the cancellation time is up can to become BOOKING_CONFIRMED.
+1. To add background scheduler job to scan all the records in the database for show_seat to change them from status BOOKING_RESERVED to BOOKING_CONFIRMED after          cancellation time in minute is reach for each booking.
-2. To add scheduler job to scan all the record in the database for show_seat that have show ended need go to all the seat and rest all booking_status back to            UNRESERVED by the end of a day.
+2. To add background scheduler job to scan all the record in the database for each end of day at a fixed timing to reset t all booking_status back to                    UNRESERVED so that buyer can book them the next time.
-3. To add more dynamic drawing or diagram on the cinema seating plan after any booking or cancelling of the ticket real time.
+3. To add more on the fly interractive digraam on the cinema seating plan after any booking or cancelling of the ticket is done at real time.
-4. Use hibernate mapping @JoinColumn to query 2 more more table at the same time instead of one query per table to fetch information from different table
+4. To utilise of ORM hibernate mapping @JoinColumn to query 2 more more table at the same time instead of one query per table to fetch information from                  different table to reduce number of database call.